mwganson/MeshRemodel/README.md

 <br/>
 ## Create Coplanar Points Object
 <img src="Resources/icons/CreateCoplanar.png" alt = "create coplanar"><br/>
-Select 3 points from the points object in the 3d view to enable this command.
+Select 3 (non-colinear) points from the points object in the 3d view to enable this command.
 It creates a new points object filtered to contain only those points that are coplanar with the 3 selected points.
-Then an empty sketch is created, and added to that empty sketch are links to external geometry for all of the points in the new coplanar points object.
-You can recreate the profile inside the sketch using those external links and the sketcher tools or directly in the 3d view using the MeshRemodel tools.<br/>
+If you use Alt+Click an empty sketch is created, and added to that empty sketch are links to external geometry for all of the points in the new coplanar points object.
+You can recreate the profile inside the sketch using those external links and the sketcher tools or directly in the 3d view using the MeshRemodel tools.
+If Ctrl+Click is used a Part::Plane object, called MR_Alignment_Plane is created and attached to the 3 vertices selected to define the plane.
+This plane is used in an algorithm to flatten (or project) the coplanar points to that plane, ensuring (hopefully) that they are all truly coplanar.
+Think of this as though the points that are not perfectly coplanar are being moved onto the plane defined by the Plane object.
+Note: the Plane object's size in terms of width and length is irrelevant to the algorithm.
+It is infinite for our purposes even though it's only 10mm x 10mm in actual size.
+Note #2: Alt and Ctrl cannot be used together.
+Alt (creating a sketch and links to external geometry should have the same effect as using Ctrl to flatten to the Part::Plane, since the externally linked points are being flattened / projected to the sketch plane.
+Note #3: The Part::Plane object can be deleted if you like.
+I decided not to delete it automatically so the user can use it to visualize the plane used in creation of the Coplanar Points object.<br/>
 <br/>
 In order to filter the original points object into a set of coplanar points aligned on the plane defined by the 3 selected points an internal isCoplanar algorithm is used.
 There is a settings option for changing the tolerance level.
 The smaller the number the fewer points get produced.
 The filtering is done by using the 3 selected points and each other point in turn to create a tetrahedron.
 If the 4 points are coplanar, then the tetrahedron should have volume ~= zero.
-Default tolerance is 0.001 mm^3.
+Default tolerance is 0.01 mm^3.
 <br/>
 ## Add Selection Observer
 <img src="Resources/icons/AddSelectionObserver.png" alt="add selection observer"><br/>